Alexander Dubček

 Dubček was forced to resign as party head in April 1969, and was succeeded by Gustáv Husák, a former reformer and victim of Stalinism who was ambiguously favored by Moscow.
 This signaled the end of the Prague Spring and the beginning of normalization.
 Dubček was expelled from the Communist Party in 1970, amid a purge that eventually expelled almost two-thirds of the 1968 party membership.
 This mostly purged the younger generation of post-Stalin communists that he represented along with many of the most competent technical experts and managers.

 During the Velvet Revolution in 1989, Dubček served as the Chairman of the federal Czechoslovak parliament and contended for the presidency with Václav Havel.
 The European Parliament awarded Dubček the Sakharov Prize the same year.
 In the interim between the Prague Spring and the Velvet Revolution, Dubček withdrew from high politics but served as a leading inspiration and symbolic leader for Eurocommunism, maintaining intermittent contact with European communist reformers, especially in Italy and the Soviet Union.
 Also in 1989, just before his death, Andrei Sakharov wrote, "I am convinced that the 'breath of freedom' which the Czechs and the Slovaks enjoyed when Dubček was their leader was a prologue to the peaceful revolutions now taking place in eastern Europe and Czechoslovakia itself."
 Sakharov credited Dubček and the Prague Spring as his inspiration.

 At the time of his death in an automobile crash in 1992, Dubček remained an important political figure.
 Many saw him as the destined future president of newly-formed Slovakia.

 Early life

-Since 1989, many historians and scholars have paraphrased Gennadi Gerasimov, a spokesman for Mikhail Gorbachev, when asked the difference between what Gorbachev and Dubček had done.
-He said it was 19 years.
-Many have questioned this since that time, better seeing nuance and particularities beyond cold war narratives.
-In fact, despite both future leaders profoundly questioning Stalinism at the time of Nikita Khrushchev 'secret speech' in 1956, Dubček had a family, upbringing, and early education very different from the conventional communist party training that many assume him to have, as well as fundamentally different education than both Gorbachev and Velvet Revolution leader Václav Havel.
-As Ivan Laluha pointed out, his thinking was shaped by his upbringing by unconventional parents, and personal experience of, and longtime associations with, utopian and international experiments and members that emphasized a consensus-style of leadership.